 Mesothelioma is a type of cancer that develops in the lining that covers the outer surface of some of the body's organs.
 It's usually linked to asbestos exposure.

 Mesothelioma mainly affects the lining of the lungs (pleural mesothelioma), although it can also affect the lining of the tummy (peritoneal mesothelioma), heart or testicles.

-More than 2,600 people are diagnosed with the condition each year in the UK.
-Most cases are diagnosed in people aged 60-80 and men are affected more commonly than women.
+Most cases are diagnosed in people aged 60 to 80 and men are affected more commonly than women.

 Unfortunately, it's rarely possible to cure mesothelioma, although treatment can help control the symptoms.

 Symptoms of mesothelioma

 The symptoms of mesothelioma tend to develop gradually over time.
 They typically don't appear until several decades after exposure to asbestos.

 Symptoms of mesothelioma in the lining of the lungs include:

 - a high temperature (fever) and sweating, particularly at night